Siddh019/FlexPower-Project/README.md

 4. **Extract the Day Ahead Price:**
    The average Day Ahead Price for the day with the highest production and the day with the lowest production is extracted for comparison.

+Below are the results obtained after running the code:

+Day with Highest Renewable Energy Production: 2021-03-12 Total Renewable Production on this day: 4352164.00 MW Average Day Ahead Price on this day: 22.29 EUR/MWh

+Day with Lowest Renewable Energy Production: 2021-11-16 Total Renewable Production on this day: 236797.00 MW Average Day Ahead Price on this day: 237.47 EUR/MWh

+The Average Hourly DA Price on the day with the highest renewable energy production is lower than the day with the lowest production.